cozy/cozy-stack/docs/sharing.md

 * _One-shot_: the documents are sent to the recipients and that's it.
 No updates, no nothing.
 It's as if you gave them a copy of the data on a usb key.
-* _Master-slave_: updates you make on the documents are propagated to the recipients.
+* _One-way_: updates you make on the documents are propagated to the recipients.
   The recipients can only consult as everything they do will not be propagated back.
-* _Master-master_: what you and the recipients do is propagated to everybody.
+* _Two-way_: what you and the recipients do is propagated to everybody.
 Updates, deletions, additions are shared to all parties no matter if they are the sharer or the recipients.

 #### Do you have use-cases for the different types of sharings?